Derivatives of Trig Functions & sin(x)/x Limit

 - To convert: multiply degrees by \(\frac{\pi}{180}\)

-Why radians matter for calculus: the beautiful formula \(\frac{d}{dx}(\sin x) = \cos x\) only works when \(x\) is in radians!
+Why radians matter for calculus: the identity \(\frac{d}{dx}(\sin x) = \cos x\) holds only when \(x\) is measured in radians.

 The derivative of a function tells you its rate of change — how fast the output is changing as the input changes.